drand/website/docs/concepts/cryptography.md

 Afterward, we show how drand uses PBC in the randomness beacon generation phase for [threshold Boneh-Lynn-Shacham (BLS) signatures](https://en.wikipedia.org/wiki/Boneh%E2%80%93Lynn%E2%80%93Shacham).

-Finally, we explain how Drand links the generated threshold BLS signatures into a randomness chain.
+Finally, we explain how drand links the generated threshold BLS signatures into a randomness chain.

 ### Pairing-Based Cryptography